-Inevitably, I often pause mid-thought and wonder “How have we gotten here?”
+Inevitably, I’d pause mid-thought and wonder “How have we gotten here?”

 Gun Violence is on the Rise

-Their report claims that guns in school are “just the tip of the iceberg.”
-With 3 million children exposed to gun violence every year during which 2,900 are shot and killed and 15,600 are shot and injured, the fear is real.
+The Everytown report calls guns in school “just the tip of the iceberg.”
+With 3 million children exposed to gun violence every year—with 3,500 shot and killed and 15,000 more shot and injured—the fear is real.

 Experts counsel us to talk with our kids.
 But what can we possibly say to our children about gun violence?
 It defies logic, going against everything we’ve tried to instill about inherent goodness and trust.
 We can’t provide advice because there isn’t any.
 We can’t reassure our kids that they are safe because they aren’t.